Monmouth Beach: Land of Rich & Famous

 • Eddie Condone — The outstanding jazz musician of his age, he owned a large home on Ocean Avenue during the post-World War II years.
 For over 20 years, his NYC jazz club was a “music mecca.”

 • Garret A. Hobart — Was the Vice President of the United States (under President William McKinley) from 1897 to until his death in 1899.
-He was Speaker of the NJ Assembly and President of the NJ Senate.
-Born in West Long Branch, he owned a home on Ocean Avenue in town.
-He also owned a home just over the border in North Long Branch.
+He also served as Speaker of the NJ Assembly and President of the NJ Senate.
+Born in WLB, he owned a home on Ocean Avenue in town and another just over the border in North Long Branch.

 • Helena Rubinstein — The Polish-born founder and namesake of a vast cosmetics empire, she was one of the world’s richest women.
 Her mantra being: “There are no ugly women, only lazy ones.”